 Hi there!
 I'm Kelsey.
 Graphic designer, food waste activist, film enthusiast, sea glass collector.
-Born and raised in the outskirts of Boston, I've spent the last four years in Bristol, RI at Roger Williams University earning a BA in Graphic Design Communications, with minors in both Film Studies and American studies.
+Born and raised in the outskirts of Boston, I moved to Bristol, RI to attend Roger Williams University where I earned my Bachelor of Arts degree in Graphic Design Communications, with minors in both Film Studies and American studies.

 I love working with my hands and I try to incorporate handcrafted elements into my designs when possible.
 In particular, I love textiles design.
 I believe a good designer shares many qualities with fabric and materials: durable, versatile, and a universal necessity to all.
 Textiles are woven from a variety of elements.
 Without the endless intersections, the material would not withstand the test of time and use.
 I, too, am very versatile with many universal skills that provide flexibility to the types of projects I am capable of taking on.
 I offer a variety of talents of which I can call on to create unforgettable, conceptual designs that both captivate an audience and capture a message.
 With my intersectional skills set, my work will withstand the test of time and usefulness.
 An effective message will never expire!

 BRANDING IS STORYTELLING